Robert Doebele, MD, PhD Chairman

-Dr. Robert Doebele co-founded Rain Therapeutics in April 2017.
-He is Associate Professor of Medicine in the Division of Medical Oncology at the University of Colorado School of Medicine.
-He is the Director of the Thoracic Oncology Research Initiative at the University of Colorado Cancer Center co-founded and the principle investigator of the University of Colorado Lung Cancer Specialized Program of Research Excellence.
+Dr. Robert Doebele cofounded Rain Therapeutics in April 2017 and serves as the executive vice president, chief scientific officer and is the chair of the Scientific Advisory Board.
+Prior to joining Rain full time, Dr Doebele was an Associate Professor of Medicine in the Division of Medical Oncology at the University of Colorado School of Medicine.
+He also served as the Director of the Thoracic Oncology Research Initiative at the University of Colorado Cancer Center; and was the principle investigator of the University of Colorado Lung Cancer Specialized Program of Research Excellence.
 He is also a Senior Editor of the AACR journal Clinical Cancer Research.

-Bob received his AB in Molecular Biology from Princeton University, an MD, PhD in Immunology from the University of Pennsylvania.
+Bob received his AB in Molecular Biology from Princeton University, and received his MD, PhD in Immunology from the University of Pennsylvania.
 He conducted his internal medicine residency and a medical oncology fellowship at the University of Chicago.

 Lori Kunkel, MD

 Dr. Lori Kunkel currently serves on the board of directors of Loxo Oncology, Inc., Curis, Inc., Maverick Therapeutics, Inc., and Tocagen, Inc. Previously she has served as acting chief medical officer of Loxo Oncology, Inc., chief medical officer of Pharmacyclics, LLC, and Proteolix, Inc. and vice president of clinical development at Xencor, Inc. Prior to her career in biotechnology, Lori spent a decade in academic medicine as a faculty member at the Bone Marrow Transplant Unit in the Division of Hematology/Oncology at University of California, Los Angeles.

 Lori has held board certifications in hematology and oncology and holds a BA in biology from the University of California, San Diego and an MD from the University of Southern California.